jrcarl624/mycorrh/Readme.md

 Mycorrh is a concurrent event system for Rust.
 It has been designed minimize the event overhead on the main event loop.
-This is achived by moving the message correlation to the thread that calls the message.
+This is achieved by moving the message correlation to the thread that calls the message.

-The readme is still a work in progress endevor...
+The readme is still a work in progress endeavor...

 ## The Name